vanto-Intel/rabbitMQ/README.md

 I. Currency exchange request
-    1. Instructions how to REQUEST data from currency_exchange microservice that I provided for remote clients The currency_exchange_server always turns on on my computer (acts as server that the currency_exchange microservice runs on)
+    1. Instructions how to REQUEST data from currency_exchange microservice that I provided for remote clients <br>
+        The currency_exchange_server always turns on on my computer (acts as server that the currency_exchange microservice runs on)
-        As a remote client who wants to request data from the microservice, you need to: import class currency_exchange_client into  your  python project import json since my microservice will return you a json object as a string that is transmitted by using rabbitMQ then create an object curr with the construction method of class CurrConverter with three parameters: base_currency, dest_currency, and amount
+        As a remote client who wants to request data from the microservice, you need to: <br>
+            import class currency_exchange_client into  your  python project <br>
+            import json since my microservice will return you a json object as a string that is transmitted by using rabbitMQ <br>
+            then create an object curr with the construction method of class CurrConverter with three parameters: base_currency, dest_currency, and amount
-            Using method exchange() without parameter to call for service.
+            Using method exchange() without parameter to call for service.<br>
-            For example: code showed how to call the service is given below
+            For example: code showed how to call the service is given below<br>
             ####################################################
             from currency_exchange_client import CurrConverter
             import json